haggen/wow/README.md

 scripts/release <path>
 ```

-This script will bump the version of the add-on in all ToC files, commit it, tag the commit and push it to remote.
+This script will bump the version of the add-on in all ToC files, commit it, tag the commit, and push it to remote.

-GitHub actions will trigger a pipeline that will package the add-on, generate a changelog and upload it to both GitHub and CurseForge.
+GitHub actions will trigger a pipeline that will package the add-on, generate a changelog, and upload it to both GitHub and CurseForge.

 #### CurseForge